 \subsection{Objective of the work}

-In previous works, a macroscopic {\it Thermodynamic Field Theory} (TFT) for deriving the flux-force closure relations for systems out of Onsager's region has been proposed \cite{sonnino1}-\cite{sonnigi7}.
+In previous works, a macroscopic {\it Thermodynamic Field Theory} (TFT) for deriving the flux-force closure relations for systems out of Onsager's region has been proposed \cite{sonnino1}-\cite{sonnigiAIP}.
 The aim of the present work is to test the validity of this theory by studying some relevant examples of systems out of equilibrium.
-More specifically, we calculate the electron mass and energy losses in Tokamak-plasmas in collisional and in turbulent regimes.
+More specifically, we calculate the electron mass and energy losses in Tokamak-plasmas in turbulent regimes.
 We already noticed that Tokamak-plasmas are systems out of Onsager's region.
-Here we also highlight that the Onsager relations, which are at the basis of the so-called {\it Neoclassical theory}, strongly disagree with experimental data and the disagreement amounts of several orders of magnitude.
-The discrepancy is even more pronounced in case of magnetically confined plasmas in turbulent regime.
-In this work, we use our model for computing the electron mass and heat losses in FTU (Frascati Tokamak Upgrade)-plasmas in collisional and turbulent transport regimes and compare the theoretical predictions with experimental data.
-We found that in both regimes, collisional and turbulent, the theoretical predictions are in fairly good agreement with experiments.
+Here we also highlight that the Onsager relations, which are at the basis of the so-called {\it Neoclassical theory}, strongly disagree with experimental data, and the disagreement amounts to several orders of magnitude.
+The discrepancy is even more pronounced in the case of magnetically confined plasmas in turbulent regimes.
+In this work, we use our model for computing the electron mass and heat losses in FTU (Frascati Tokamak Upgrade)-plasmas in turbulent transport regimes and compare the theoretical predictions with experimental data.
+We found that in this regime the theoretical predictions are in fairly good agreement with experiments.